 Euro-Country Ingredients to Consider

-I scribbled down a list of European inspired ingredients that seem to color my own journey.
+I scribbled down a list of European inspired ingredients that influence my own journey.

 Harvest tables